iccaving/icccsite/README.md

 #Advanced Set Up
 If you want to be able to build and deploy the site yourself look here, otherwise ignore.
 ###Installing Pelican
+First make sure you have python 3.
+Python 2 will not work, it doesn't do unicode easily so I can't be bothered with it.

 Pelican is a python based static site generator.
 Install it:

     pip install pelican